ecohealthalliance/grits-deploy-ansible/README.md

 grits application into a virtual machine using vagrant.
 All you need is to install [vagrant](https://www.vagrantup.com/), [VirtualBox](https://www.virtualbox.org/), and [Ansible](http://www.ansible.com/).
+The ansible apt-get package may be too out of date to run this playbook, so the suggested method for installation is to install pip and run:
-Sensitive passwords and api keys are encrypted with [ansible-vault](http://docs.ansible.com/playbooks_vault.html).
+`sudo pip install paramiko PyYAML jinja2 httplib2 ansible` Sensitive passwords and api keys are encrypted with [ansible-vault](http://docs.ansible.com/playbooks_vault.html).
 You will need to obtain the vault password and put it in a file called `~/.grits_vault_password` to run the vagrant installation.